JackXing875/JackXing875/README.md

 I’m an undergraduate at the **Gaoling School of Artificial Intelligence, Renmin University of China**.

-I am passionate about **Visual SLAM and Multimodal Understanding**, and I strive to develop the next generation of efficient, robust, and intelligent systems for real-world perception, localization, and mapping.
+I am passionate about **Visual SLAM and Multimodal Learning**, and I strive to develop the next generation of efficient, robust, and intelligent systems for real-world perception, localization, and mapping.

 Connect with me: